albar965/littlenavmap-manual/src/en/MENUS.rst

 1,000 ft (or meter) for easterly flight plans.
 Adds 500 ft for VFR flight plans.

-The rule can be changed in the options on page :ref:`flight-plan`.
+The rule can be changed in the options on page :ref:`options-flight-plan`.

 .. _new-flight-plan-from-description: